 (Image to the left: You Are Eternal Mandala 2016, Flameworked Borosilicate)

 Intrinsic to Emily’s practice is the circle.
 A symbol for cycles, movement, continuation, and the universe.
 Circles are present in the natural world and in the celestial bodies.
 They are present in her life being a glass artist- constantly rotating the material around its own axis.
 Circles define her style as a hoop dancer, where her body rotates on its own axis.
 Through all her creative endeavours, her work engages the viewer in self contemplation; perhaps creating a moment of connection where a one can reconnect with themselves and transcend the present moment.
 Her lifelong goal is to simply honour the beauty that is all around.

 Project A: “Orb Exploration”

-Emily was trained in Om and mantra chanting by Tarun Kumar at AZIMVTH Ashram.
-She spent her new year’s eve at 365 Haridwar.
+Emily was trained in chanting of Aum and other mantras by Tarun Kumar at AZIMVTH Ashram.
+She spent her new year’s eve at ‘365 Haridwar’.

 This image shows Emily at work at AZIMVTH Ashram.